NextronSystems/analysis-cockpit-manual/usage/baselining-best-practices.rst

    :alt: Auto Case IDs

 You may add a summary or let the system suggest one for you (click on the magic wand symbol).
-The suggestion is calculated out of the first loglines within the selected logs.
+The suggestion is calculated out of the first log lines within the selected logs.

 .. figure:: ../images/image66.png